STUDY: Average Canadian reads 97% less after getting too old for Scholastic book fair - The Beaverton

 STUDY: Average Canadian reads 97% less after getting too old for Scholastic book fair

 “The decline happens nearly overnight,” explained lead researcher Helen Barksdale, PhD.
 “We consistently measure a near-euphoric dopamine rush in school-age as they are led down to the school gymnasium to browse through a modest selection of popular books,” Barksdale detailed.
-“But the moment our subjects graduated to junior high, ’s as if they forgot what a book even was, let alone where to purchase one.”
+“But the moment our subjects graduated to junior high, it’s as if they forgot what a book even was, let alone where to purchase one.”

 “Think of all the Goosebumps, Animorphs, and Babysitters Club that have gone unread,” Barksdale lamented.